neutrons/data_workflow/README.md

 	Use `test/test_consumer.py` to simulate the worker nodes.

-- Reporting: Reporting application for the workflow manager.
+- Web monitor: Reporting application for the workflow manager.
 	The reporting app is built using django.
 It connects to the reporting database used by the workflow manager.